prody/ProDy/doc/apps/prody_anm.rst

 Running :command:`prody anm --examples` displays::

-  This command performs ANM calculations for given PDB structure and outputs results in NMD format.
+  Perform ANM calculations for given PDB structure and output results in NMD format.
 If an identifier is passed, structure file will be downloaded from the PDB FTP server.

   Fetch PDB 1p38, run ANM calculations using default parameters, and write NMD file: